-Check it out — you've got a new engagement ring, a new fiancé and you're floating on Cloud 9.
+Check it out—you've got a new engagement ring, a new fiancé, and you're floating on Cloud 9.
 Congratulations!
-Enjoy this special time.
-You don't have to plan the wedding right away — you can enjoy a lengthy engagement honeymoon if you like — but there are a few things that you have to do as soon as you get engaged.
+Enjoy this special time; you don't have to plan the wedding right away, you can enjoy a lengthy engagement honeymoon if you like.
+However, there are a few things that you have to do as soon as you get engaged.

 If your fiancé didn't insure it before he gave it to you, that's the first phone call you have to make the next morning.
 You'll need to fax a copy of the appraisal to your insurance company and they'll create a rider for your policy to cover the ring.
-It's not that expensive, but it's priceless if something unfortunate happens.
-Do not wait.
-And if you cannot insure it immediately (perhaps it's a family ring and you need to have it appraised first), don't start wearing it out of the house yet, and keep it in a safe or hidden when you're not at home.
-Especially if you've posted photos of it on social media sites.
+It's not that expensive, but it's priceless if something unfortunate happens; do not wait.
+And if you cannot insure it immediately (perhaps it's a family ring and you need to have it appraised first), don't start wearing it out of the house yet.
+Keep it in a safe or hidden when you're not at home, especially if you've posted photos of it on social media sites.